openpowerquality/docusaurus/docs/deploy-docker.md

 When you invoke the `docker-publish.sh` script, it will provide information on how the image will be tagged, and give you an opportunity to abort the script should you need to make modifications.

-As you can see below, the `docker-publish.sh` script simply tags Mauka's newest image `opqmauka:latest` as `openpowerquality/opqmauka:0.1.1` (as defined in the `.env` file), and pushes it to DockerHub.
+As you can see below, the `docker-publish.sh` script simply tags the most recently created local Mauka image `mauka:latest` as `openpowerquality/mauka:0.1.1` (as defined in the `.env` file), and pushes it to DockerHub.

 Reminder: As we briefly explained in the 'Creating new Docker images' section, whenever you create a new image with the `docker-build.sh` script, Docker will automatically tag that new image with `latest`.

 ```
 $ cd opq/mauka/docker
 $ ./docker-publish.sh
-=> This will tag the 'opqmauka:latest' image as 'openpowerquality/opqmauka:0.1.1' and push to your Docker registry.
+=> This will tag the 'mauka:latest' image as 'openpowerquality/mauka:0.1.1' and push to your Docker registry.
-=> If you need to change the destination image tag (openpowerquality/opqmauka:0.1.1), you can abort this script
+=> If you need to change the destination image tag (openpowerquality/mauka:0.1.1), you can abort this script
 and modify the 'MAUKA_IMAGE' variable found in the 'opq/util/docker-deployment/.env' file.
-=> In addition, please ensure that you are logged into the correct Docker registry account before continuing.
+=> In addition, please ensure that you are logged into your DockerHub account before continuing.
 => Continue? (y/n): y
 ```

 In our case, everything looks good, so we enter `y` to continue, and the image is then pushed to DockerHub!

 ```
-=> Tagging 'opqmauka:latest' image as 'openpowerquality/opqmauka:0.1.1'...
+=> Tagging 'mauka:latest' image as 'openpowerquality/mauka:0.1.1'...
-=> Pushing the 'openpowerquality/opqmauka:0.1.1' image to registry...
+=> Pushing the 'openpowerquality/mauka:0.1.1' image to registry...
-The push refers to repository [docker.io/openpowerquality/opqmauka]
+The push refers to repository [docker.io/openpowerquality/mauka]
 3c64a2f29066: Pushed
 c40f7a899b1c: Pushed
 16cb62492495: Pushed